mattforni/notes/languages/italiano/corsa-5.md

 il profilo - the profile
-la prenotazione del posto - the seat reservation il problema - the problem la ricetta - the presciption riposare - to relax lo scompartimento - the compartment
+la prenotazione del posto - the seat reservation il problema - the problem
+Le regaliamo un mazzo di fiori - We give her a bouquet of flowers la ricetta - the presciption riposare - to relax lo scompartimento - the compartment